top of page

 Magnetometry

-Synchrotron radiation techniques
+Synchrotron radiation techniques (primarily x-ray absorption spectroscopy)

 bottom of page